manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-6_Docker-Swarm/6.2_stack_project/README.md

 ```

 ### **Service Discovery Test:**

+**What we're doing:** Testing if Flask containers can find and talk to Redis by name.

+**Why this matters:** In Docker Stack, containers use service names (like "redis") instead of IP addresses to communicate.

 ```bash
 # Test from any web container - Method 1
 docker exec -it $(docker ps -q --filter name=mystack_web | head -1) sh